-Table 5.3 provides a list of some typically used isotopes and their respective liquid release ALARA action levels in units of $\mu$ Ci/mI and in dpm/mI.
+Table 5.3 provides a list of some typically used isotopes and their respective liquid release ALARA action levels in units of μ Ci/ml and in dpm/ml.
 These values should be used to evaluate the proper disposal route for liquid waste.